SAP-samples/cap-service-integration-codejam/exercises/01-set-up-workspace/README.md

 In order to provide a comfortable CodeJam experience, and include links to various CAP server provided resources that you'll create along your journey, we can only use generic `localhost` URLs in the exercise content, because we cannot know in advance what the SAP Business Application Studio infrastructure will provide for you in terms of URL structure.

 So for the best experience during this CodeJam (i.e. this is not a normal development requirement), we recommend you consider using a browser extension and set up a temporary redirect from `http://localhost:4004` style URLs, to whatever URL structure you have in your Dev Space.
-It's only a recommendation, so that you can click on URLs in this CodeJam content; you can just as easily click on the `http://localhost:4004` style URLs shown in the terminal in your Dev Space instead if you wish.
+It's only a recommendation, so that you can select URLs in this CodeJam content; you can just as easily select the `http://localhost:4004` style URLs shown in the terminal in your Dev Space instead if you wish.

 We've had good experience with the [Redirector](https://chrome.google.com/webstore/detail/redirector/ocgpenflpmgnfapjedencafcfakcekcd?hl=en) extension for Google Chrome and this is the one that we recommend you install it for the duration of this CodeJam.